robots4life/luscious-lucia/verified-email-nodemailer-password-prisma-sqlite/README.md

 Visit this page of your app now <a href="http://localhost:5173/verify/token-string" target="_blank">http://localhost:5173/verify/token-string</a>.

-You should see that the page returns
+You should see that the page returns a key value pair in an object.

-1. the name of the parameter as defined by the variable of the folder name in square brackets and
+1. the key is the name of the parameter as defined by the variable of the folder name in square brackets and
-2. the value of that variable
+2. the value is the value of that variable

 <img src="/verified-email-nodemailer-password-prisma-sqlite/docs/server_endpoint_get_request_params.png">